Peaceful Parenting Examples Age 7 - 11

 Instead of taking it personally, you realize that this isn't about you, it's about her -- her tangled up feelings, difficulty controlling herself, newly raging hormones, frontal cortex that's starting to rewire, and immature ability to understand and express her emotions.
 You take a deep breath, remind yourself that your child does in fact love you but can't get in touch with it at the moment, and consciously lower your voice:

 “Ouch!
-I see how upset you are.
+I see how upset you are, to use words like that.
 I know you’re not usually hurtful, and we don’t treat each other that way in this house.
 You must be really miserable to act like this.
 I’m so sorry that I'm not understanding.
 I love you and I'm sorry you’re hurting.
-I’m here with a hug when you’re ready.”
+I’m here with a hug when you’re ready, and I'm here to listen.
+I want to understand what's upsetting you.”

 Your child will be deeply grateful, even if she can't acknowledge it at the moment.
 Later, you can give her a hug and tell her that you don't yell at her and you don't want her yelling at you.
-But in the moment of heightened emotions, focus on those.
+But in the moment of heightened emotions, focus on acknowledging her upset and calming the storm.
 This isn't about rules, it's about damaging a relationship you both value.

 You're desperate to get the laundry done so you can go to bed yourself, but you realize she's telling you she needs you.
 You hug her and say